 Dr. Chaya Pitman-Hunt, D.O.
 FAAP is the Program Director for the Authority Health Pediatric Program.
 In addition to her Program Director role, Dr. Hunt is a pediatric hospitalist at Children’s Hospital of Michigan where she sees patients and works closely with the resident teams.
 She also serves as faculty for Michigan State University- College of Osteopathic Medicine- DMC Campus.

-Dr. Kevin Dazy, M.D. is the Associate Program Director for the Authority Health Pediatric Program.
+for the Authority Health Pediatric Program.
 Dr. Dazy is a pediatric hospitalist at Children’s Hospital of Michigan where he will supervise resident teams while attending to his patients.
 Dr. Dazy completed his residency at Mott Children’s Hospital, Ann Arbor.

 Program Coordinator– Mechelle L. Robertson